stalker474/GDDMarkdownTemplate/5_Mechanics.md

 ## Crafting

-A **Workbench** allows to break an item into basic components or assemble one from them.
+A **Workbench** allows to apply mods on an item.
 Crafting consumes energy and has random elements, so players have the possibility to consume any aboundant resource to obtain a better version of the craft.

-### Recipes

-An item is crafted from base resources
+An item has up to 2 base mods + N crafted mods (depends on crafter levels)

 ### Base resources

-### Mods

-1. Alien battery
-A weird energy source
-2. ploup
+- Randomizers
+- Energy

 ## Talking